learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 **Important:** Note that the update to the DOM is not _necessarily_ dependent on a success message from the server.
-We could just update the DOM in response to the click event instead.
+We could just update the DOM in response to the click event itself.
 However, this is ***not*** the proper procedure.
 We only want to update the DOM once we know that the server successfully _persisted_ the change in the backend.

 The user doesn't see this entire process happening.
 Ideally, the process moves quickly enough that the user barely even notices that it took place.
 All they